The easiest way to get library books on your iPhone, Android or Kindle

-If you're looking for a change from the pileup of those Amazon packages of books that you keep ordering but haven't read yet, try a different strategy and check out some e-books and audiobooks from your local library via your phone.
-It's a lot easier than it used to be.
+If you're looking for a change from the pileup of those Amazon packages of books that you keep ordering but haven't yet read, try a different strategy: Check out some e-books and audiobooks from your local library via your phone.
+It's much easier than it used to be.

-Libby is the much cuter and friendlier younger sister app of OverDrive, which remains a rather clunky and uninviting way to get library titles onto a device such as your iPhone ($1,295 at Amazon Marketplace), Android or Kindle reader.
-A help area called Libby Academy is useful for navigating around the app, but a simple, animated design makes it easier and more intuitive to use than OverDrive ($139 at Amazon) even right off the bat.
+Libby is the much cuter and friendlier younger sister app of OverDrive, which remains a rather clunky and uninviting way to get library titles onto a device such as your iPhone, Android or Kindle reader.
+A help area called Libby Academy is useful for navigating around the app, but a simple, animated design makes it easier and more intuitive to use than OverDrive even right off the bat.

 Getting started